Fact: In the military, soldiers learn how to push past their perceived limits.

 4. No Bulky Attachments

 The military prefers to link to attachments rather than attaching files.
+Consider adding a link to an Apple Wallet business card that links to all other necessary information, including your contact information.
 Here is the benefit.
 This strategy not only helps:

 • Verify that the recipient has security clearance to access the files.